lexie23c/Hivebets/REWARDS.md

 - Commission is calculated on referral's bet amount
 - Referral relationships are permanent
 - Self-referrals and referral abuse are prohibited
-- HiveBets reserves the right to modify rates with notice
+- Hivebets reserves the right to modify rates with notice

 ---